You are visiting the India Kee Safety website from United States. Would you like to go to the United States site?

 Whenever we recommend a rooftop safety solution to our customers, we always follow a simple 4 stage hierarchy of control to recommend the most appropriate form of fall protection.

-If the hazard cannot be eliminated by designing out the danger or through changing working practices, then the preferred option is always to use collective measures such as guardrails which protect everyone on the roof.
+If the hazard cannot be eliminated by designing out the danger or through changing working practices, then the preferred option is always to use collective measures such as guardrails that protect everyone on the roof.

 Simple really; if you want to protect people working on or accessing your roof, you should install a rooftop guardrail.
-But when you start looking at the different types of guardrails and what standards they need to conform to, the decision is not as straight forward as you might assume.
+But when you start looking at the different types of guardrails and what standards they need to conform to, the decision is not as straightforward as you might assume.

 When deciding on which guardrail system to specify for the roof, you need to think about what the guardrail is there for.
 If you want the guardrail to be taken down once work is completed, then you will probably just need a temporary system, or possibly a folding one, but if you want to protect people working on your rooftop, then you will need a permanent solution, as access to the roof will be required several times a year.